 Residential land uses are intended to support existing and future neighborhoods.
 The City's neighborhoods are designed to provide the community with safe, vibrant places to live and share life with family, friends, and neighbors.
 A variety of transportation alternatives (walk, bike, vehicle, and transit) should interconnect residential land uses with adjacent neighborhoods and activity centers.
-In order to foster neighborhood livability, civic spaces including places of worship, civic buildings, and public facilities, are encouraged to to be backed within registering places.
+In order to foster neighborhood livability, civic spaces including places of worship, civic buildings, and public facilities, are encouraged to be located within residential areas.